 - Speaking of “investment plants,” ones you can stash year to year in the house or cellar or garage then cycle into the garden later, my biggest ones are a group of Japanese maples.
 (How I overwinter all these, plus non-hardy tropicals, is covered here if you want to plan ahead as you shop this spring.)

 - It all starts with the potting soil—so what is good mix?
-I prefer a bark-based mix to peat-based ones, meaning heavier on the ground bark (like in Fafard 52 or their Growers Mix, which are from a nearby supplier–look for one in your area, or ask at your local nursery about such mixes).
-Besides using less peat, which is a non-renewable resource we should, bark-based mixes stand up to large plants better, hold moisture a bit longer, and just have a better texture to my mind.
+I prefer a bark-based mix to largely peat-based ones, meaning heavier on the ground bark than peat.
+Ask at your local nursery about such mixes.
+Besides using less peat, which is a non-renewable resource, bark-based mixes stand up to large plants better, hold moisture a bit longer, and just have a better texture to my mind.
 Never put garden soil in pots; too heavy and not well-draining enough.

 - I try not to waste potting soil when I use big containers, adding only what the particular kind of plant really needs.
-A shrub might need the whole thing filled…but not violas!
+A shrub might need the whole thing filled…but not violas in my early spring pots!
 A trick for saving on soil.

 - Pots don’t have to contain soil at all—my favorites might be my two potted water gardens, in fact.
 How to make one yourself.